 - Apply year-End update for 2013 prior to closing the year.
 This can be run before or after the last payroll, but before closing the year

-- Close the Year, which creates Year End Wage File.
+- Close the Year, which creates the Year End Wage File.
 You can utilize the Social Security Administration’s (SSA) Accuwage to verify SSN’s and errors

 - Apply Tax Table Update after closing the year